RUGBY LEAGUE IN AUSTRALIA

 - Andrew Abdo – Head of Commercial & Marketing

 - Andrew Fraser – Head of Strategy

 - Eleni North - General Counsel and Company Secretary

-- Tony Crawford – Head of Club and State Services
+- Tony Crawford – Chief Financial Officer and Head of Club and State Services